McIlwee History, Family Crest & Coats of Arms

 The Irish surname McIlwee originally appeared in Gaelic as "Mac Fhiodhbhuidhe," which is probably derived from the word "fiodhbhadhach," referring to "a woodman."

 The surname McIlwee was first found in Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from ancient times.

 Early History of the McIlwee family

-Another 241 words (17 lines of text) covering the years 1100 and 1563 are included under the topic Early McIlwee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McIlwee research.
+Another 107 words (8 lines of text) covering the years 1100 and 1563 are included under the topic Early McIlwee History in all our PDF Extended History products and printed products wherever possible.

 McIlwee Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name McIlwee dating from that time include McEvoy, Evoy, McGilloway, McVeagh, McVeigh, McAvoy, McElwee, McElwy and many more.